If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 - Wide base (34-inches) for great stability

 - One of the most price-efficient kayaks out there

 4. Best Inflatable Kayak for big and tall guys: Sea Eagle 370 Pro

 If you’re looking for a cheap inflatable kayak that requires almost no storage space, look no further than the 370 Pro from Sea Eagle − the only tandem kayak on our list.

-It’s big for an inflatable, measuring twelve and a half feet long with a mammoth load capacity of 650 pounds.
+It’s big for an inflatable, measuring twelve and a half feet long with a mammoth weight capacity of 650 pounds.
 Depending on your size, there’s room for either two or three people.

-It doesn’t handle rough water as well as some of its newer contemporaries, but the three independent air chambers and 34-inch beam make it stable and durable for its price tag.
+This recreational kayak doesn’t handle rough water as well as some of its newer contemporaries, but the three inflatable chambers and 34-inch beam make it stable and durable for its price tag.

 At its best on calm lakes or low-key rivers, the design includes a pair of skegs to improve tracking should mild wind or waves crop up.

-- One of the bigger inflatable kayaks with a huge load capacity
+- One of the biggest inflatable kayaks with a huge weight capacity

 - Not suited for whitewater or dynamic ocean environments